origami-dss/Palaeofloods/README.md

 This repo contains the data viz and analysis of a unique 9.5 m palaeo-lacustrine record of 771 palaeofloods which occurred over a period of 9.3 kyr in the Piànico–Sèllere Basin (southern Alps) during an interglacial period in the Pleistocene (sometime from 780 to 393 ka).
 These flood events are consiederd as an event series, i.e. the timings of the flooding events are investigated but not on their magnitudes/ intensities.
-Similar analysis can ce performed for other event series.
+Similar analyses can ce performed for other event series.
 Then, some parameters (in particular, the considered time interval length as parameters of filtering procedures) need to be adapted.

 A more comprehensive analyses of this palaeoflood data set can be found in our paper:
 Witt, A., Malamud, B. D., Mangili, C., and Brauer, A.: Analysis and modelling of a 9.3 kyr palaeoflood record: correlations, clustering, and cycles,